trinodb/docker-images/README.md

 ## Releasing (pushing) docker image

 To release a new version of the images, run the `release` GitHub Actions (GHA) Workflow.
+The workflow requires the `version` file to contain a SNAPSHOT version (e.g., `124-SNAPSHOT`) and will fail otherwise.

 It will:
-1. Remove the `-SNAPSHOT` suffix from the `version` file.
+1. Remove the `-SNAPSHOT` suffix from the `version` file and commit to master.
-2. Run `make release` that builds and pushes all Docker images.
+2. Build and push all Docker images for amd64 and arm64 architectures.
+3. Create a git tag for the release version.
-3. Increment the version number and save it with the `-SNAPSHOT` suffix in the `version` file.
+4. Increment the version number, add the `-SNAPSHOT` suffix, and commit to master.
-4. Commit and push all changes to the git repository.

 All of the docker images in the repository share the same version number.
 This is because most of the images depend on a parent image that is also in the